Estimated reading time: 5 minutes

 Mix the seed well before sowing

-If you’re just doing individual tree sites, or don’t have access to a machine, you can just dig the patch with a shovel.
+If you’re just doing individual tree sites or don’t have access to a machine, you can dig the patch over with a shovel.

 Select your tree sites first, and then work the soil and plant the green manure crop in an area of at least 1 square metre at each tree site.

 Then broadcast the seed, trying to get it evenly spread over the whole area.
-We usually just do this by hand, but there are lots of different types of seed spreaders available.
-This is one of the most affordable ones we’ve seen, but we haven’t used it ourselves.
+We usually do this by hand, but there are lots of different types of seed spreaders available.

 When should you plant the green manure crop?

-The idea is that you wait until the ‘autumn break’ before you plant.
+The traditional idea is to wait until the ‘autumn break’ before you plant.
 This means after the first decent rainfall event that signals the end of the summer dry period.
-Depending on your area and climate, hopefully this has already happened and you’ll get enough natural rainfall for the crop to grow.
+Depending on your area and climate, you’ll get enough natural rainfall for the crop to grow.

 If you live in a particularly dry area or are currently experiencing drought, it’s still worth trying to get a green manure crop started.
 However, it’s only really practical to do this on a small area, because you’ll have to water the crop to get any benefit.